symmetryinvestments/dubproxy/README.md

 # dubproxy

-dubproxy is a library and cli to allow to use private dub packages and mirror code.dlang.org.
+dubproxy is a library and cli to allow use of private dub packages and mirror code.dlang.org, without a private registry.
 It is a standalone library/cli and is completely transparent for dub.

 ## private libraries